 Step 1: Categorize your income

-Since the IRS requires you to use a separate Form 1116 for each income category, you must categorize your income so you can know how many Forms 1116 to use.
+The IRS requires you to use a separate Form 1116 for each income category.
+So, when preparing Form 1116 you must categorize your income to understand how many Forms 1116 to use.

 For example, if your total income falls into three categories, you’ll need to use three separate Forms 1116.